ieeevr/2022/attend/diversity-and-inclusion-scholarship/index.md

     <h2>Who Should Apply?</h2>
     <p>
-        This scholarship provides funds for early-career researchers (graduate students and postdocs) from <strong>under-represented or historically marginalised groups</strong> to attend this year's conference.
+        This scholarship provides funds for early-career researchers from <strong>under-represented or historically marginalised groups</strong> to attend this year's conference.
 These groups may include (but is not exclusive to):
     </p>